What is working capital? Formula, ratio and examples

 What is working capital?

-Working capital is the difference between a business's current assets and current liabilities over a 12-month period.
-This calculation shows whether your business has enough liquid resources to cover short-term obligations.
+Working capital is the difference between your current assets and current liabilities.
+It shows whether your business has enough liquid resources to cover short-term obligations over the next 12 months, which is generally assumed to be a normal operating cycle when not clearly identifiable.

 The result is measured in dollars and can be positive (surplus) or negative (deficit).